-Raising a teenager isn’t always easy, and it requires a lot of patience and intelligence on your part – especially the knowledge of how to instil solid values and set limits so your child can grow up with maturity and responsibility.
-In today’s article, we’ll explain three things to pass on to your teenager.
+Raising a teenager isn’t always easy, and it requires a lot of patience and intelligence on your part, especially when it comes to instilling solid values and setting limits.
+Additionally, you want your child to grow up with maturity and responsibility.
+Here are five tips on how to properly raise and educate your teenager.

 1. Give them more freedom, but also more responsibilities

-Daughters are normally more precocious, and once they turn 11 or 12 years old they tend to start demanding more freedom.
+Daughters can often be more precocious than sons, and once they turn 11 or 12 years old they tend to start demanding more freedom.
 Boys take a bit longer to mature.
-It’s usually about the age of 13 when suddenly, without any warning, they become more stubborn and proud, reacting to things in a way you don’t understand.
+It’s usually about the age of 13 when suddenly, without any warning, they become more stubborn and proud, reacting in ways you don’t understand.

 Your kids are growing up.
 They’re entering the world of adulthood but they’re still children at heart.
-And it’s not easy for them.
-Try to remember that they’re at the mercy of their hormones and personal dramas – and that’s going to help define who they become.
+As a result, it’s not easy for them.
+Try to remember that they’re at the mercy of their hormones and personal drama.
+In addition, that’s going to help define who they become.

-The best thing you can do as a parent is help maintain a balance between their freedoms and responsibilities.
+The best things you can do as a parent is to help maintain a balance between their freedoms and responsibilities.
 They can go out on the weekends, for example, as long as they continue doing well in school.
-Make them understand they need to respect your curfew, because if they come home too late they’ll lose their privileges.
+Make them understand they need to respect your curfew because if they come home too late they’ll lose their privileges.

-What’s key here is that all teenagers need to learn that life is full of rules and requirements that everyone – especially adults – has to obey, so they might as well understand this at an early age.
-Things don’t just “fall from the sky” because they want them.
-They’ll have to learn to work hard to earn money, which they’ll use to buy food, clothing, provide shelter… to live.
+What’s key here is that all teenagers need to learn that life is full of rules and requirements that everyone – especially adults – has to obey, so they might as well learn this at an early age.
+Things don’t just “fall from the sky” because they want them to.
+They’ll have to learn to work hard to earn money, which they’ll use to buy food, clothing, provide shelter, to live.

-You’ll need to make your teenager take responsibility for their own studies and their actions.
-And remember that you’re the one who sets the standards, so you need to enforce them.
+You’ll need to make your teenager take responsibility for their own education and their actions.
+Additionally, remember that you’re the one who sets the standards, so you’ll need to enforce them.
 If you waver or change your expectations from day to day, you’ll lose their respect.

 2. Positive reinforcement: better than punishment

 This is something that you shouldn’t do.
 It only creates negative feelings, low self-esteem, and a sense of hopelessness.
-Instead, as them what happened and try to rebuild their confidence.
-Tell them that you have faith in them and you know they’ll do better next time, because they’re fully capable of succeeding if they put their mind to it.
+Instead, ask them what happened and try to rebuild their confidence.
+Tell them that you have faith in them and you know they’ll do better next time because they’re fully capable of succeeding if they put their mind to it.

 When they make mistakes, show them how they can do better – try not to sink to criticism.
 You need to adopt a strategy that builds their confidence, instead of constantly punishing them.
 That’s the best way.